alexandrelea/oi-oj-codes/README.md

-This is a repository and it saves my codes in CP(Competitive Programming).
+This is a repository and it saves my codes and notes in online judges which is useful for competitive programming.

+Mathematics notes is available.